 About Our Group

-What started out as a need to find homeowner's pets during the 2015 Lake County, California Fire has since blossomed into a vast network of volunteers whose mission is to rescue and reunify animals with their families after similar disasters.
+What started out as a need to find owner's pets during the 2015 Lake County, California Fire has since blossomed into a vast network of volunteers whose mission is to rescue and reunify animals with their families after similar disasters.
 Our group, Pet Rescue and Reunification, has since assisted during the California fires in Sonoma and Napa (Oct 2017), Mendocino (October 2017 and Mendocino Complex 2018), Redding (Carr Fire 2018) and Paradise & Magalia (Camp Fire 2018), among others.
 Some of these groups are still in the field a year later, continuing to support the rescue effort.

 Forming a Team